Caasem/Dictionary-Chrome-Extension/README.md

 Arabic Dictionary Chrome extension based on open-source dictionary data.
 Just hover your cursor over an Arabic word and the translation pops up!

+# Update
+I've somehow managed, using DeepSeek AI, to update this extension.
+In the new update_v1.1.txt file, DeepSeek has listed the changes that were undertaken.
+Do they all work you may ask?
+I'm trying to make some settings configurable using a settings panel, however that doesn't currently work - God knows if the other things work either.
+But that's what it says.

 ## Arabic Dictionary in action!
 ![screenshot-image](https://github.com/haikalzain/arabic-dict-chrome/blob/master/images/screenshot.png)